neow3j/neow3j/README.md

 ## Using the *neow3j devpack* and *compiler*

-The devpack offers all the necessary tools to write Neo smart contracts in Java.
+The **neow3j devpack** module offer all the necessary tools to write Neo smart contracts in Java.
 To try it out, add the following dependency to your project.

 Gradle:
 ```groovy